 The Bethesda Foundation was incorporated in July 1980.
 The core concept of the founders of the Foundation was to build a permanent capital base in order to generate funding that could be used to meet some of the health care enhancements of the hospital and community, beyond what is provided by government.

 Over the years, several million dollars have been raised by the Foundation for special projects like the Emergency Department redevelopment, the Cancer Care/Obstetrics facility, the Crisis Stabilization Unit and the new Bethesda Primary Care Centre.
 The Foundation has refurbished the Healing Garden at the Bethesda Regional Health Centre, creating an outdoor green space to enhance healing.
 Most recently Bethesda Foundation has committed to raising the community contribution required for the RestHaven Nursing Home expansion, bringing much-needed personal care beds to our growing community.

 The Bethesda Foundation also plays an important role in supporting ongoing health care programs like palliative care, staff professional development and the chaplaincy program at Bethesda.

-It is our mission to enhance health services in the Bethesda service area through innovation, partnership and funding.
+It is our mission to enhance health service in the Bethesda area through innovation, partnership and funding.

 Garth P. Reimer

 Board Vice Chair

 Henry Van de Velde